 By Liz Swedock

-For Employees “ Frequently Asked Questions During COVID-19: As I’m sure everyone reading this knows by now, one of the biggest impacts of the ongoing coronavirus / COVID-19 crisis has been to employees “ from every industry, every walk of life, CEOs to hourly wage workers.
+For Employees “ Frequently Asked Questions During COVID-19: As I’m sure everyone reading this knows by now, one of the biggest impacts of the ongoing coronavirus / COVID-19 crisis has been on employees “ from every industry, every walk of life, CEOs to hourly wage workers.
 We’ve been receiving an unprecedented amount of calls because employees are unhappy and scared.
 This FAQ is to help answer some of your questions.
 If this FAQ doesn’t answer your question, or if your question is more complicated than what is covered here, please call us.

 We continue to offer our standard free phone consultation with our attorneys, and we have added a reduced rate one-hour engagement for individuals who need our advice and help, but don’t necessarily need a full-blown attorney engagement.
-Our Initial One Hour Fee is $250.00 for Covid-19 related questions.
+Our Initial one-hour fee is $250.00 for COVID-19-related questions.

-For Employees “ Frequently Asked Questions During COVID-19 “ Common questions we are getting, starting with the most basic:
+For Employees “Frequently Asked Questions During COVID-19“ Common questions we are getting, starting with the most basic:

 I’ve been fired because of coronavirus, what should I do?